HiassofT/highspeed-sio/README.txt

 you first need to create a patched ROM.
 Currently there are two methods to do this:

-Start "HIPATCHR.COM" (please note the "R" at the end!) to patch the ROM.
+Start "HISIOR.COM" (please note the "R" at the end!) or "HISIORN.COM" (without keyboard IRQ handler, like HISIO/HISION) to patch the ROM.
 Then start "DUMPOS.COM" and enter a filename (eg. "D:XLHI.ROM").
 This program will then write a 16k ROM dump to that file.
 Now you can use your EPROM burner to write this dump to an EPROM.